Wythenshawe Hall: History

-Repairs were made to the hall in the 1950s, and it was listed as a Grade II* structure on 25 February 1952.
+Repairs were made to the hall in the 1950s, and it was designated as a Grade II* listed building on 25 February 1952.
 Its former stable block, to the west of the hall, was Grade II listed in 1974.

 The roof of the hall and an upper floor were severely damaged by a fire that started at around 3:30 am on 15 March 2016; the clock tower was also damaged.
 On 23 March, Jeremy Taylor of Wythenshawe was charged with arson in connection with the fire.
 In July 2017, after changing his plea and admitting guilt, he was sentenced to four and a half years in prison.
 The hall was added to the Heritage at Risk Register in October 2016.
 A planning application to restore the building was submitted in November 2016, with the intention of keeping as much of the original material as possible; the repairs were completed at a cost of £6.7 million and the building reopened to the public in September 2022.